 Where an employee is engaged for more than 16 hours per week on average, after 3 months they shall become entitled to a contract stipulating minimum hours.
 This shall not apply to fixed term contracts, or during periods of seasonal or temporary additional employment which can be demonstrably justified by the employer.

 WR360 The large income disparities which characterise our society are a sign of significant social and economic injustice.
 The Green Party believes that working people should be paid a decent, living wage and, like every other citizen, be entitled to a sufficient level of economic security to meet their needs.
 Every worker, like every citizen, should have the right to fair income security, whether working, unemployed, in retirement or in sickness.
 Everyone should be paid the same for work of equal value, regardless of age.

-WR361 To these ends we propose (i) a Citizens Income payable to every citizen as a basic right, funded by an ecological and genuinely progressive taxation system, and (ii) a significant role for unions and workers to ensure decent wage levels.
-In the absence of a fully developed Citizens Income scheme, we support (a) the idea of minimum wage legislation, set at a level to combat social and economic injustice and the poverty and economic insecurity associated with low pay, and (b) the payment of decent benefits to low-and un-waged people.
+WR361 To these ends we propose (i) a Citizens Income payable to every citizen as a basic right, funded by an ecological and genuinely progressive taxation system, and (ii) a significant role for unions and workers to ensure decent wage levels, underpinned by minimum wage legislation, set at a level to combat social and economic injustice and the poverty and economic insecurity associated with low pay.

 WR362 Recognising that income inequality underlies and fuels most of the social problems confronting us in Britain today we propose that in all undertakings, the maximum wage paid to any member of staff should not exceed ten times that paid (pro rata) to the lowest paid worker.
 In addition, no member of staff in an organisation should receive an annual bonus exceeding the annual wage of the lowest paid worker in that organisation.